spryker/spryker-docs/docs/paas-plus/dev/onboarding-to-spryker-code-upgrader/how-to-connect-spryker-code-upgrader.md

 Permissions for Spryker Upgrade Service:

-* <strong>Metadata</strong>: Access: Read-only
+* **Metadata**: Access: Read-only

-* <strong>Pull requests</strong>: Access: Read and write - to create the PR with code changes from Spryker Code Upgrader.
+* **Pull requests**: Access: Read and write - to create the PR with code changes from Spryker Code Upgrader.

-5. After the new integration in added, select the “<strong>Code</strong>“ menu item, select “GitHub“ as a Git hosting provider and select the repository to finish the connection of the repository to your “Spryker Upgrade Service“ project.
+5. After the new integration in added, select the **Code** menu item, select “GitHub“ as a Git hosting provider and select the repository to finish the connection of the repository to your “Spryker Upgrade Service“ project.

 ![Spryker CI GitLab Repository Selection](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas%2B/dev/onboarding-to-spryker-code-upgrader/how-to-connect-spryker-code-upgrader.md/spryker_ci_gitlab_repository_selection.png)